Muzietto/es6-lambda-calculus/README.md

     var mult = x => y => (y === 0) ?
 0 : x + mult(x)(y-1)
     def MULT x y = COND ZERO (ADD x (MULT (SUCC x) (PRED y))) (ISZERO y)

-  which leads to a helper function
+  which leads to a helper function which behaves like `ADD2`, and it also __not runnable__ inside a browser:

-    def MULT1 f x y = COND ZERO (ADD x (f x (PRED y))) (ISZERO y)
+    def MULT1 f x y = COND ZERO (ADD x (f f x (PRED y))) (ISZERO y) def MULT = MULT1 MULT1

-  and a recursive multiplication
+    var MULT = MULT1(MULT1) // 'Internal Error: too much recursion'

+  this second time we can try to abstract a bit the whole business and come up with a new way to define recursive functions like `ADD` and `MULT`:

+    def ADD = RECURSIVE ADD2
     def MULT = RECURSIVE MULT1

   where `RECURSIVE` is an abstraction upon which every helper function can be applied:

     def RECURSIVE f = (λs.(f (s s)) λs.(f (s s)))

-  unfortunately `RECURSIVE` is very much akin to `SELF_APPLY` and causes an infinite loop at the very first moment we present it to the browser.
+  unfortunately `RECURSIVE` is practically a carbon copy of `(SELF_APPLY SELF_APPLY)` and causes an infinite loop at the very first moment we present it to the browser.

-  the codebase shows a little cheat that allows to run multiplication also in an eager interpreter.
+  the codebase shows a little cheat about `MULT1` (called `MULT2`) that allows to run multiplication also in an eager interpreter.

 ### other operations